andresceleste/web_automation/README.rst

 Test cases
 ==========

 Test case files are located in the ``tests/`` directory.
-Click file names below to see the latest versions online.
+The `Sauce Labs demo website <https://www.saucedemo.com/>`_ was used to demonstrate web automation using SeleniumLibrary.
+Click on the file names below to see the latest versions online.

 `valid_login.robot <https://github.com/andresceleste/web_automation/blob/main/tests/valid_login.robot>`_
     A test suite with a single test for valid login.